EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 You might notice having to go to the gas station more often than usual.
 You can also rely on your car’s inbuilt MPG monitoring system to verify increased fuel consumption.

-It is important to double-check your fuel consumption, regardless of how good or bad your fuel efficiency is in general.
+It is important to double-check your fuel consumption, regardless of how good or bad your fuel economy is in general.

 Smelling Unburnt Fuel